 - Alcohol served in a licensed area (even for events organized by residents) must be purchased by the Dining Society and sold to participants by the Dining Society.

-*The following areas are not covered by the licence: Green Commons, Coach House, Common Kitchen, and residence rooms.
+*The following areas are not covered by the license: Green Commons, Coach House, Common Kitchen and residence rooms.
 You may consume your own alcohol in these areas.
-NOTE: Contravention of the liquor licence can result in significant fines (up to $10,000) and/or loss of the liquor license.
+NOTE: Contravention of the liquor license can result in significant fines (up to $10,000) and/or loss of the liquor license.

 Late Fees: The Green College Dining Society (GCDS) will enforce the following policy in regards to payment of Dining Society fees by all GCDS members: